Virginia Top 20 Attractions You Just Cannot Miss

 Flickr/C Watts

 Virginia Aquarium & Marine Science Center is the best place to visit in Virginia to learn about local marine life and see some exotic creatures from around the world.
-The attraction first opened in 1986 in Virginia Beach, which offers a variety of exhibitions and experiences for the entire family.

-Virginia Aquarium is home to over 12,000 animals, with approximately 700 different species.
-The freshwater and saltwater exhibitions showcase local marine life and themed exhibits to represent ecosystems from the Red Sea, Coastal Sahara Desert, the Malaysian Swamp, and more.
+The freshwater and saltwater exhibitions showcase local marine life and themed exhibits representing ecosystems from the Red Sea, Coastal Sahara Desert, the Malaysian Swamp, and more.

 Some of the favorite marine creatures to see at the aquarium are multiple shark species, sea turtles, stingrays, seahorses, and Komodo Dragons.
 Visitors can also take an outdoor boating tour to see dolphins.

-The Marine Science Center provides interactive exhibitions for all ages, an aviary with lots of bird species, and a chance to see the behind the scenes feeding process for the animals.
+The Marine Science Center provides interactive exhibitions for all ages, an aviary with lots of bird species, and a chance to see the behind-the-scenes feeding process for the animals.

 Address: 717 General Booth Blvd, Virginia Beach, VA 23451